bharadwaj-raju/PySoundGen/README.md

 	6 440 100
 	2 440 50

-will produce audio with 4 seconds of 44 Hz waves at 100% amplitude, then 6s of 440 Hz at 100%, then 2s of 440 Hz at 50%.
+describes a sound wave of 4 seconds of 44 Hz waves at 100% amplitude, then 6s of 440 Hz at 100%, then 2s of 440 Hz at 50%.

+To generate sound from the above `tones.txt` file,

+    $ ./soundgen.py tones.txt output.wav --play

+will generate a wav file `output.wav` with audio as described above, and will play `output.wav`.

+Wav file produced by above command: [`samples/example.wav`](samples/example.wav?raw=true)

 **NOTE:** The maximum amplitude of a sound card is `32767`.
 The `amplitude%` value taken is a percentage of this.

 **NOTE:** Values `duration` and `frequency` can be decimals.

 **NOTE:** Comments can be used in `tones_file` with `#`.

-For example,

-    $ ./soundgen.py tones.txt output.wav --play

-will generate a wav file `output.wav` with audio as described in the `tones.txt` file (see above), and will play the `output.wav`.

-Omit `--play` to only generate audio and not play it.

 ## Sample Music